Shimmen/ArkoseRenderer/README.md

 ![Header image](/assets/demo/demo1.jpg)

-*Arkose Renderer* tries to make it as simple as possible for you to write graphics features while still keeping it expressive enough to allow you to do graphics R&D.
+*Arkose Renderer* attempts to make it as simple as possible for you to write complex & robust graphics features while still keeping it expressive enough to allow you to do graphics R&D.

-It can support multiple rendering backends and abstracts the specifics with a coarse granularity (i.e. not 1:1 with APIs) which focuses more on logical groupings than hardware specifics, while staying performant.
+It supports multiple rendering backends and abstracts the specifics with a coarse granularity (i.e. not 1:1 with APIs) which focuses more on logical groupings than hardware specifics, while staying performant.
 It is based on modern rendering APIs and heavily relies on features such as bindless textures and ray tracing.

 Arkose Renderer is very much a rendering engine and *not* a game engine, but I have some ambition to over time make it into more of a general purpose system with physics, audio, and gameplay scripting.